Baby Bottle Tooth Decay

 - Avoid giving a baby or toddler soda, juice, or sugar water in a bottle.

-- Don't dip your child's pacifier in sugar, juice, or any other sweet stuff.
+- Don't dip your child's pacifier in sugar, juice, honey, or any other sweet stuff.
+Also, never give babies a honey-filled pacifiers -- some babies have developed botulism from them.

 - As soon as possible, teach your child how to drink from a cup (a lot of people swear by sippy cups, which are sort of an intermediate step between a bottle and a real cup).
 Most kids are ready by the time they turn one.
 By the time they reach 14 months, a bottle should be unnecessary.